ASSERT-KTH/depclean/README.md

 }
 ```

-## How does it work?

-DepClean runs before executing the `package` phase of the Maven build lifecycle.
-It statically collects all the types
-referenced in the project under analysis as well as in its declared dependencies.
-Then, it compares the types that the
-project actually use in the bytecode with respect to the class members belonging to its dependencies.

-With this usage information, DepClean constructs a new `pom.xml` based on the following steps:

-1. add all used transitive dependencies as direct dependencies
-2. remove all unused direct dependencies
-3. exclude all unused transitive dependencies

-If all the tests pass, and the project builds correctly after these changes, then it means that the dependencies identified as bloated can be removed.
-DepClean produces a file named `pom-debloated.xml`, located in the root of the project, which is a clean version of the original `pom.xml` without bloated dependencies.

 ## Usage

 You can configure the `pom.xml` file of your Maven project to use DepClean as part of the build: